 Log in to Google / G Suite / Gmail with your CBE email ending in @educbe.ca

 You can see your own CBE Gmail address: Log in to D2L, click on your name, click Account Settings, and look under the Email tab.

 Your teacher or school staff can tell you your CBE email from D2L, SIRS or the Student Account Tool.

 - Your CBE Gmail password is your CBE network password.

-- If you already set up a recovery email in your Self-Serve Password Tool profile, you can reset your own password.
+- If you already set up a recovery email in your If you already set up a recovery email in your Student Password Hub profile, you can reset your own password.